tinyherocarrot/miniature-succotash/README.md

 ### HOW MIGHT WE...
 > *Make exchanging info with other professionals at an event streamlined and effective, by implementing an application to easily exchange and save business profile information, along with time and date of the meeting.*

-## App Functionalities
-1. Login for user
-2. User Profile: blurb, contact information, professional social links
-3. Save connections (in order of most recent), linked to the time and place of meeting, notes, added labels
-4. Search contacts by vCard fields, personal notes, by labels

 ## User Stories
 ### A professional at a meetup/convention/fair:
 Mary goes to a meetup for blockchain in her area.